SuperHeavyBallet/Ziva-Website/Ziva-Website/README.md

 # Today

+- Order Page > IF Empty cart, prompt "Go to Products and add to cart" with Button/Link

 - Research Amazon Menus, clicking one > hiding others conserves space, but seems  a little janky

 - Decide on overall CSS theme